 According to statistics, one in three pets become lost at some point in their lives, and yours could very well be one of them.
-For us at the AKC, that’s more than enough reason to microchip your canine companion.
+That’s more than enough reason to microchip your canine companion (or your feline companion!).
 But, how do dog microchips work?
-In honor of National Chip Your Pet Month, we spell out the details of microchipping and its importance.
+Here are the basics on pet microchipping, how it works, and why it’s so important.

 What is a microchip?